veenamathews/crisis-management-app/README.md

 ng serve --open

-Your app should run in http://localhost:4200/
+Your app should run on http://localhost:4200/